donatj/mpo/README.md

 ## Install CLI Tool

-Binaries are availible for Darwin (macOS), Linux and Windows on the release page:
+Binaries are available for Darwin (macOS), Linux and Windows on the release page:

 https://github.com/donatj/mpo/releases